-In this study, we follow a similar study of the language confusion by pushing further to vary the language in different parts of the prompt, namely task instruction, context, and output language, as visualized in Fig 1, with an extensive focus on Thai language as a case study to investigate the generalization of LLMs beyond English through different pre-training strategies because this language is considered one of the low-resource languages with complex orthography (Pipatanakul et al., 2023).
-We also explore and compare the language confusion with regard to different confusion aspects, such as uncertainty (Farquhar et al., 2024), instruction-following hallucination (IFHR), and word-level entropy (WLE).
-Besides, we measure the response quality through performance metrics, such as accuracy and ROUGE-1 across different tasks, including both short-form and long-form generation tasks.
+In this study, we follow a similar study of the 056 language confusion by pushing further to vary the language in different parts of the prompt, namely task instruction, context, and output language, as visualized in Fig 1, with an extensive focus on Thai language as a case study to investigate the general-061 ization of LLMs beyond English through different pre-training strategies.
+It is noted that Thai lan-063 guage is selected because it is considered one of the low-resource languages with complex orthogra-065 phy (Pipatanakul et al., 2023).
+We also explore and 067 compare the language confusion with regard to different confusion aspects, such as uncertainty (Far-068 quhar et al., 2024), instruction-following hallucination (IFHR), and word-level entropy (WLE).
+Besides, we measure the response quality through performance metrics, such as accuracy and ROUGE-1 across different tasks, including both short-form 073 and long-form generation tasks.

-2 Background and Problem Setting
+Background and Problem Setting 2